Skip to content

 • Folic Acid: Folic acid is essential for cell regeneration and the production of neurotransmitters.
 A folic acid deficiency can contribute to exhaustion, cognitive impairments, and impaired stress management.
 Folic acid is also important for blood formation and the nervous system.

-• Transcobalamin (Vitamin B12 transport protein): Transcobalamin binds Vitamin B12 and transports it into the cells.
-A deficiency can lead to Vitamin B12 deficits, which impair the nervous system and cognitive function and promote symptoms such as fatigue, mood swings, and memory problems – symptoms often associated with burnout.
+• Transcobalamin (Vitamin B12 transport protein): Transcobalamin binds vitamin B12 and transports it into the cells.
+A deficiency can lead to vitamin B12 deficits, which impair the nervous system and cognitive function and promote symptoms such as fatigue, mood swings, and memory problems – symptoms often associated with burnout.

 • DHEA (Dehydroepiandrosterone): DHEA is a hormone that is also produced in the adrenal glands.
 A healthy DHEA level is important because an imbalance between DHEA and cortisol can indicate chronic stress.